sami-dca/sami_dca/PAPER.md

 ## Contact

 You can see a ``Contact`` as a "link" to a ``Client`` on the network.
-It is defined by an address (IP or DNS name) and a port.
+Several ``Contacts`` can link to a single client: one ``Contact`` is created by network interface.

+If the ``Contact``'s address is a DNS name, it will be stored as-is, and the IP address will be resolved each time we interact with it, making it dynamic.

 The network's design prevents a ``Contact`` information to be linked to a ``Node`` information.